 Daniel can relate.
 “It’s frustrating.
 It angers me,” they say.
 “What is the point of stopping people from being who they are, and doing things that could possibly save their life?”

 Suicide is the second leading cause of death among young adults ages 15 to 29 as of 2016.
 If you or someone you know is suffering from suicidal thoughts, please seek help.
-In the United States, you can call the National Suicide Prevention Hotline, 1-800-273-TALK (8255).
-Or you can text 741-741.
+In the United States, you can call or text the Suicide and Crisis Lifeline at 988.
 Please do not suffer in silence.